senatorash/meta-ads-scraper/README.md

 ### ✔ API Change Detection

 If Meta modifies their GraphQL responses, tests will fail — alerting you to update the scraper.

-### ✔ No corrupted files

-Tests ensure JSON files are always valid, correctly structured, and non‑empty.

----

-# 🤝 Contributing

-Pull requests are welcome.
-If you need help implementing additional features, feel free to ask!

----